w3f/Grants-Program/applications/polkadot.md

 **Alignment with Polkadot Ecosystem:**

-We believe this project aligns with Polkadot's vision of a multi-chain future where specialized parachains serve specific use cases.
-Journalism protection's a real-world problem requiring the interoperability, scalability, and privacy that only Polkadot's architecture can provide.
-By building on Substrate, we ensure our solution's future-proof and can evolve with the ecosystem.
+We believe this project aligns with Polkadot's vision of composable multi-chain infrastructure.
+Rather than launching yet another parachain, we're demonstrating how **existing Polkadot infrastructure** (KILT for identity, Astar/Moonbeam for contracts, XCM patterns for interoperability) can be composed into specialized solutions.
+This contracts-first approach showcases Polkadot's value without the overhead of slot auctions and collators.
+By building on KILT and contract platforms, we ensure our solution's sustainable and focused on user impact.

 **Impact Metrics:**

 If successful, we anticipate (conservative estimates):
-- 300-500 journalists using the platform within the first year
+- 300-500 journalists using the platform within the first year (interacting with KILT, Astar, Moonbeam)
-- 10+ news organizations issuing credentials
+- 10+ news organizations becoming KILT attesters and deploying contract-based credential management
 - 500+ published articles protected by our infrastructure
-- Integration with at least 3 other Polkadot parachains for cross-chain use cases
+- 3-5 third-party parachains integrating our optional FRAME pallet for XCM-based credential verification
+- Demonstrated contracts-first + KILT integration pattern that other projects can replicate

 Actually, let me be honest - these numbers could be higher or lower depending on how fast adoption happens.
-We're being realistic based on our user research.
+We're being realistic based on our user research and the fact that we're **not** running core infrastructure (parachain), which means we can focus 100% on user experience and partnerships.

 **Contact for Questions:**

 We're happy to provide additional technical details, discuss integration strategies with existing Polkadot projects, or arrange calls with our team and partner organizations (Committee to Protect Journalists, Reporters Without Borders).
 Please feel free to reach out via the contact information provided above.